cysouw/diathesis/text/c04_reflexive.md

 c.
 Er wäscht sich die Haare.
 :::

-Genitive arguments are vanishing from the German language, so it is difficult to find examples of a proper genitive argument coreferent with the nominative subject [@Next].
+Genitive arguments are vanishing from the German language, so it is difficult to find examples of a proper genitive argument coreferent with the nominative subject [@next].

 :::ex
 Ich erinnre mich meiner, wie ich, Dich liebend.
 (DWDS: Die Zeit, 09.06.1961, Nr.
 24)